• Skip to primary navigation

 Mashed PotatoesA creamy, buttery contrast to the hearty stew.

-Rice or Egg NoodlesA neutral, filling option that complements the beefy flavors.
+Rice or Egg NoodlesA neutral, filling option that goes with the beefy flavors.

 Roasted VegetablesAdds extra depth and a touch of sweetness.